 Moving beyond Scheduling Reports to Orchestrating Them

 Scheduling reports is a common use case for job schedulers.
-Often such scheduling is initially envisioned as a simple matter of setting a timer to fire off a report at a given time.
-In such cases available open source projects and even Windows Task Scheduler is used.
-But this simplistic approach is often overwhelmed once the true requirements are better understood.
+Such scheduling is often seen as a simple matter of setting a timer to fire off a report at a given time.
+Available open source projects and even Windows Task Scheduler are often used.
+But this simplistic approach is often found wanting once the true requirements are better understood.
 A more realistic set of report scheduling requirements would include, for example:

 - User can specify a specific schedule to run their reports.